-Themba Khumalo is a Soweto raised and now Johannesburg based visual artist, born in 1987.
+Themba Khumalo is an Orange Farm raised, and now Johannesburg based visual artist, born in 1987.

 In his 10-year professional career